AdobeDocs/genstudio.en/help/user-guide/concepts.md

 ## GenStudio Content lifecycle

 The demand is high for quality experiences in multiple channels at a faster pace.
 GenStudio simplifies the content supply chain into a well-organized workflow for marketers.
+GenStudio leverages Adobe technology at each stage of the lifecycle.

 <table style="table-layout:fixed">
 <tr style="border: 0;">